- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to regularly back up data stored on the px4-300d to minimize the risk of data loss in case of hardware failure.
 Additionally, implementing a RAID configuration and regularly monitoring the health of the hardware components can help detect and mitigate the risk of data loss.

-Although NAS EMC px4-300d can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EMC px4-300d can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -